 “Any list of entities that have been most successful in carrying out market transformation initiatives is likely to include the Northwest Energy Efficiency Alliance (NEEA); the Northeast Energy Efficiency Partnership (NEEP); the New York State Energy Research and Development Authority (NYSERDA); and Efficiency Vermont (EVT).
 What all four of these entities have in common is that they are not utilities, and they are explicitly tasked with market transformation as a key organizational objective.”

 MT requires sustained effort, patience, flexibility, and long-term dedication.
-A mission-aligned Independent Statewide Administrator will provide the necessary stability in planning, development, and implementation of MTIs, as well as requisite expertise.
+A mission-aligned Single, Independent Statewide Administrator will provide the necessary stability in planning, development, and implementation of MTIs, as well as requisite expertise.

 In contrast, an electrical or natural gas utility corporation (an IOU), even an IOU with a long history of promoting EE programs, is inherently an organization with a mission broader than promoting EE and conservation.
 Depending on the broader priorities of the organization, an IOU will adjust how it carries out its EE functions, both in the long-term and near-term.
 In California, we have seen significant changes in the size and organization of utility EE staff over the past five years, some driven by state policy changes and some not.
 Further, utilities can and do temporarily re-deploy resources when emergencies occur in other parts of the organization (such as the Aliso Canyon Storage Facility natural gas leak in 2015-2016 and the Southern and Northern California wildfires in 2017 and 2018).

-An Independent Statewide Administrator will ensure the most efficient use of expertise regarding the management and administration of MT.
+A Single, Independent Statewide Administrator will ensure the most efficient use of expertise regarding the management and administration of MT.
 It will also insulate these programs from changes in management priorities and other organizational pressures that might otherwise undermine their effectiveness if the various IOUs are left to manage them.

-Second, an Independent Statewide Administrator will have a natural statewide purview, whereas a utility has a natural service territory focus.
+Second, a Single, Independent Statewide Administrator will have a natural statewide purview, whereas a utility has a natural service territory focus.
 This statewide orientation will contribute improved efficiencies in the delivery of ratepayer-funded EE activities in California by taking a statewide approach to defined markets targeted for transformation.
 Achieving sufficient market impact will occur more quickly, with less noise and fewer confounding factors, when there is uniformity, ease of access, fewer variables, and less complexity.
 “Market actors, and collaborators in other states, must see a unified front,” for California to have effective MTIs.
-Related, the Independent Statewide Administrator will have an inherently “neutral” vantage point, one that avoids any perceived or actual bias towards IOU- or non-IOU proposals, or proposals impacting measures more prevalent in or relevant to one utility service territory than the others.
+Related, the Single, Independent Statewide Administrator will have an inherently “neutral” vantage point, one that avoids any perceived or actual bias towards IOU- or non-IOU proposals, or proposals impacting measures more prevalent in or relevant to one utility service territory than the others.
 Finally, centralizing MT in a single organization will facilitate statewide coordination among EE activities of all types.
 In addition to overseeing MT activities across the state, the MTA (Independent Statewide) will serve as a central point of coordination with all of the Rolling Portfolio PAs to ensure that the MTIs and Rolling Portfolio activities are integrated as appropriate and are otherwise complementary.
 In contrast, under a framework with multiple Existing PA MTAs, each would need to coordinate and integrate its MT activities not only with its own Rolling Portfolio, but also with the Rolling Portfolios of each of the other PAs.